deepak786/flutter_cv/README.md

 # My CV
-check the wrking of this repo at https://deepak786.github.io/
+check the working of this repo at https://deepak786.github.io/